fnproject/fn/prop.md

 the server is busy (expressly different than a timeout in the sense that the call ran, but past its timeout) so that it may run elsewhere.

-For cold, pull the image if needed, create the container, start the container
+For cold, pull the image if needed, create the container, start the container, capture the output of the container, store that invocation in controller / clean up

-For hot, pull the image if needed, if there are no containers, start a container, if there are containers, attempt sending the call to one, and if they seem busy try to start another (since we have the image, this should be ~fast).
+For hot, pull the image if needed, if there are no containers, start a container, if there are containers, attempt sending the call to one, and if they seem busy try to start another (since we have the image, this should be ~fast), capture output of the container, store the invocation in controller / clean up

+##### things this will _not_ attempt to solve (i.e. up next...)

+* async exactly once execution
+* async api defined user retries
+* async job delays
+* async MQ scalability
+* async MQ priorities (related to scalability, kind of)